 Optimize Your Professional Summary Section

-The profile summary gives you the opportunity to speak directly to your audience, much like your cover letter, so take full advantage of it.
+The profile summary allows you to speak directly to your audience, much like your cover letter, so take full advantage of it.

 To catch the reader’s attention, pen it in the first person.
 Let your personality shine.
-Avoid cliches and definitely make sure to include numbers and results.
-You could also mention in a couple of sentences, how/why you chose to become an executive or made a transition to your field.
+Avoid cliches, and definitely make sure to include numbers and results.
+In a couple of sentences, you could also mention how/why you chose to become an executive or made a transition to your field.
 However, make sure it is not too lengthy – ideally, limit it to about 3-5 short paragraphs.

 Use Executive Keywords

-Remember that you’ll rank higher in searches when people conduct LinkedIn people searches if you sprinkle select keywords and phrases that are relevant to your job target and industry throughout your profile.
+Remember that you’ll rank higher in searches when people conduct LinkedIn people searches if you sprinkle select keywords and phrases relevant to your job target and industry throughout your profile.

 Including the kind of words that you anticipate other people will search for is an excellent way to improve your search engine optimization (SEO), which will drive potential new contacts to your profile.
-Think about what your readers would be typing in to find you, and include that language to help them make the connection.
+Think about what your readers would be typing in to find you, and include that language to help them connect.